Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao!

 About the Hub

-We are a national project funded by the New Zealand Government to make examples of New Zealand science, technology and engineering more accessible to school teachers and students.
+We are a national project funded by the New Zealand Government to make examples of New Zealand science, technology and engineering more accessible and visible.

 To do this, we use a range of media to tell the stories of New Zealand research and development.
 Wrap-around teacher resources demonstrate how these stories can be used as contexts for creating relevant, engaging classroom programmes.